ValgulNecron/kasuki/readme.md

 - General:
     - /info - Show info about bot.
-    - /ping - Check if the bot respond to command.
+    - /ping - Check if the bot responds to command.
     - /lang - let you change the langage for your guild. require admin perm.
 - Anime:
     - /anime - Show info about anime.